 Workers say they quit because they want to feel heard, feel safe and feel vital to their organizations.
 Providing healthcare for employees’ physical and mental health — whether they are on the employer’s health plan or not — gives self-insured companies a distinct advantage in an era of unprecedented churn.

 One Retailer’s Solution

-One national retailer engaged CirrusMD to provide telehealth services for free to their entire workforce, including about 290,000 unenrolled employees.
+One national retailer engaged CirrusMD to provide virtual care services for free to their entire workforce, including about 290,000 unenrolled employees.
 CirrusMD offers on-demand access to primary care, urgent care, specialty care, preventative care, and behavioral health physicians via smartphone.
 As 85% of Americans own a smartphone, the most significant barriers to care are suddenly lifted.
 One employee wrote to say, “I was able to text a doctor on my break during the day and pick up my prescription from the pharmacy in my store.
 This could not be more convenient or easy.
 Thank you!”

 - Diverting costly emergency room care by nearly 40%.

 - Providing direct access to behavioral health and mental health resources.